Dean Windass: Bradford City

-He transferred to Bradford City in March 1999 for an initial fee of £950,000 as manager Paul Jewell looked to build his squad for a promotion push to reach the Premiership.
+He transferred to Bradford City in March 1999 for an initial fee of £950,000 as manager Paul Jewell looked to build his squad for a promotion push in the final stages of the season to reach the Premiership.
 He helped Bradford City to runners-up position in Division One in 1998–99 and thus gain promotion to the top division for the first time in 77 years.
 Promotion meant his transfer fee rose to £1 million, and he became the club's third seven-figure signing of the season.
-During the summer, Windass opted not to go on holiday and instead continued to train in preparation for his own first season in the top flight.
+During the summer, Windass opted not to go on holiday and instead continued to train in preparation for his own first season in the English top flight.
 His dedication was rewarded as he was the club's top scorer in their first season in the Premiership with ten goals, including a hat-trick in a 4–4 draw with Derby County.
 City avoided relegation on the final day of the 1999–2000 season, when they defeated Liverpool 1–0 thanks to a header from David Wetherall.

-Paul Jewell left City in the days following City's successful battle against relegation and his assistant manager Chris Hutchings was appointed new manager.
+Paul Jewell surprisingly left City in the days following City's successful battle against relegation and his assistant manager Chris Hutchings took over.
 Hutchings was given money by chairman Geoffrey Richmond to spend on new players, which included new strikers Benito Carbone and Ashley Ward.
-Windass' appearances flipped between midfield and forward but with the club facing relegation he was sold to Middlesbrough in March 2001 for £600,000.
-He still finished the season as the club's top scorer—his eight goals included three in the UEFA Intertoto Cup and one in a 2–0 victory over Chelsea, which proved to be Hutchings' only league victory before he was sacked in November.
+Windass found himself alternating between midfield and attack in a revamped Bradford squad, but the new signings failed to gel and with the club facing relegation he was sold to Middlesbrough in March 2001 for £600,000.
+He still finished the season as the club's top scorer - his eight goals included three in the UEFA Intertoto Cup and one in a 2–0 victory over Chelsea, which proved to be the only league victory under Hutchings before he was sacked in November.
+Stuart McCall took temporary charge before the appointment of Jim Jefferies.

 Middlesbrough and Sheffield United

-Windass said the move to Middlesbrough was the highlight of his career, but his debut was delayed due to a back injury he picked up lifting a bag out of the car, and his league appearances were restricted to just 38 as he failed to become a first-team regular at the Riverside, and instead spent periods on loan at Sheffield Wednesday and rivals Sheffield United, before a permanent move to Sheffield United in January 2003 after an approach from his former teammate Stuart McCall who was assistant at United.
+Windass said the move to Middlesbrough was the highlight of his career, but his debut (on which he scored against Chelsea) was delayed due to a back injury he picked up lifting a bag out of the car, and his league appearances were restricted to just 38 as he failed to become a first-team regular at the Riverside, and instead spent periods on loan at Sheffield Wednesday and rivals Sheffield United, before a permanent move to Sheffield United in January 2003 after an approach from his former teammate Stuart McCall who was assistant at United.
 Windass helped the Blades to the play-offs but he was dropped by manager Neil Warnock for the final, opting instead to watch his side's 3–0 defeat by Wolves in a pub.
 He decided not to stay at United and instead returned to Bradford City, now under the management of Nicky Law, in July 2003.